lucasnevespereira/personal_website/README.md

 # personal_website
-This is my very first personal website using HTML/CSS and JavaScript.
+This is my personal Website.
+I wrote it using HTML/CSS and Javascript.